thomas051083/psd-psw/_events/2_pst-exhibition.md

 			Leaving a legacy
 		</td>
 		<td>
-			Find out how the Public Service is helping citizens plan ahead so that they don’t burden their loved ones when they pass on.
+			The Leaving a Legacy Service Journey brought together stakeholders from both private and public sectors to co-deliver resources and services, helping citizens plan ahead for their passing.
 		</td>
 	</tr>
 </table>